JoseQuintas/hwgui/contrib/qrdecode/ReadMe.txt

 Shell script (for test).
 You can automate it to wait for first successful reading:
-./qrdecode_mac.sh
+./qrdecode_mac.sh <number of tries>

+Be shure, that this script file has execute permission, other set with chmod 755 qrdecode_mac.sh

+Parameter <number of tries> limits the number of tries to read a valid QR code and to avoid an endeless loop.
+We suggest to start a test with 10 tries.

-The script terminates, if the QR code is succefully read.
+The script terminates, if the QR or bar code is successfully read.

-TO-DO:
-Integrate this functionality into the HWGUI sample program.
+3.3) Compile HWGUI sample program

+See LINUX instructions.

+You can modify the number of tries in the "ccommand" line of the source code to your own needs.

+...#ifdef ___MACOSX___
+ lnmodal := .F.
+  ccommand := "./qrdecode_mac.sh 10"
+  rc := hwg_RunConsoleApp(ccommand,outfilename)
+ ...

 Additional information:
 ------------------------------